UK calls for volunteers to battle wave of omicron infections

 “We need tens of thousands of people to help out – everyone from trained vaccinators to stewards,'' Johnson said.
 “Many thousands have already given their time — but we need you to come forward again, to work alongside our brilliant GPs, doctors, nurses and pharmacists, to deliver jabs and save lives.''

-“It does take a few days just to make sure we get to a steady state,” Raab told the BBC, adding: “We’ll keep straining every sinew to make sure we can reach that target.”
+“It does take a few days just to make sure we get to a steady state,” Raab told the BBC.

+In another effort to speed up the booster program, U.K. health officials opted Tuesday to temporarily suspend the 15-minute observation period following a Pfizer or Moderna shot.
+Doctors had complained that the waiting period — which was meant to catch any allergic reactions — meant that healthy patients took up space in waiting rooms.

+Monday was the second-highest day for COVID-19 booster bookings, the National Health Service in England said.
+More than 650,000 appointments were booked.

 U.K. health authorities say omicron, which is more transmissible than earlier variants, will become the most prevalent type of COVID-19 in Britain within days.
-Health Secretary Sajid Javid told lawmakers Monday that omicron would be dominant in London “within 48 hours.”
+Javid told lawmakers Monday that omicron would be dominant in London “within 48 hours.”

 Scientists in South Africa, where the omicron outbreak is more advanced, say the variant may cause less severe disease than the delta variant but caution that it’s too soon to be certain.
 Health authorities around the world are watching Britain closely to see what an omicron surge looks like in a country with an older, more highly vaccinated population than South Africa’s.